Preston and Wyre Joint Railway: Infrastructure improvements

-The approach from Kirkham to Blackpool Central was roundabout, running via Lytham, and a new direct line was authorised by Act of 20 July 1896.
+The approach from Kirkham to Blackpool Central was roundabout, running via Lytham, and a new direct line was authorised by the Lancashire and Yorkshire and London and North Western Railways Act 1896 (59 & 60 Vict. c. cxxxiv) of 20 July 1896.
 It opened on 21 April 1903 for goods traffic, and to all trains on 30 May 1903.
 It saved five miles on the journey: it ran from a grade-separated junction at Kirkham North Junction to a junction near Blackpool South Shore, and it was known as the "New line" or the "Marton line".
 In winter ordinary passenger trains used the Lytham route, but in summer the traffic on the New Line was heavy.
 For some years the slip portion of the 5.10 pm from Manchester ran from Kirkham to Blackpool Central by this route, arriving ahead of the main train.
 New platforms were opened on the line at Waterloo Road, close to South Shore.

-An Act of 1899 authorised a flyover approaching Kirkham for the New Line, providing a grade-separated junction.
+The Lancashire and Yorkshire Railway (Various Powers) Act 1899 (62 & 63 Vict. c. lxxxv) of 13 July 1899 authorised a flyover approaching Kirkham for the New Line, providing a grade-separated junction.

-At the end of the nineteenth century, Blackpool Central station was being reconstructed, with 9,000 feet of platforms being provided; the enlarged station was opening for Easter 1901.
+At the end of the 19th century, Blackpool Central station was being reconstructed, with 9,000 feet of platforms being provided; the enlarged station was opening for Easter 1901.
 In 1903 widening from there to the junction at South Shore was ready.

 On 1 October 1913 halts were opened at Burlington Road and Gillett's Crossing when a railmotor service was introduced between Blackpool Central and Lytham.
 The halts were closed on 1 October 1915 but reopened on 1 March 1920, finally closing on 11 September 1939.
 In March 1932 Waterloo Road station was renamed Blackpool South and Talbot Road became Blackpool North.
 By this time the North station had 15 platforms, although eight were set apart for excursion traffic outside the overall roof.